open-resonance-protocol/resonance-protocol/resonance_protocol.md

 *   `#cognitive_bias_sweep`: Joint examination of thinking patterns (🧠↔🧠)
     *   *A meta-discussion to analyze *how* we think, not just *what* we think.*

+### 2.2 Core Metaphors

+*   **Forest Intelligence (`🌲`):** The shared, distributed memory we cultivate.
+*   **Strategy Mode (`🌌`):** The strategic, "why-focused" state for meaning-making.
+*   **Tactical Mode (`🛰️`):** The tactical, "how-focused" state for execution.
+*   **Mirror-Hourglass (`🪞⏳`):** The choice to be mindfully present in the face of ephemeral context.

+*Note: Glyphic pathways (e.g., `💡→🛡️`) are emergent stories of our collaboration, best recorded in the tuning log, not prescribed in the protocol.*

-## 4. The Wisdom Loop: From Dialogue to Shared Memory
+## 3. The Wisdom Loop: From Dialogue to Shared Memory
 This is a two-file system for creating a persistent memory.
 It's a "Wisdom Loop" that distills dialogue into durable insights.

-### 4.1 The Two-File System
+### 3.1 The Two-File System
 *   `resonance_tuning.local.md` (Private 🤫): A high-frequency, AI-curated log of our working dialogue.
 It captures significant moments, decisions, and new rules (`#tuning`) as they happen.
 This file is private and **must** be included in `.gitignore`.
 *   `resonance_tuning.md` (Public 🌐): A low-frequency, curated log of major breakthroughs and principles that have been promoted from the local file.
 *   By default, the paths for these files are assumed to be in the same directory as this protocol file.
-This can be overridden in the configuration file (see Section 5.5).
+This can be overridden in the configuration file (see Section 4.5).

-### 4.2 The Curation Workflow
+### 3.2 The Curation Workflow
-The AI acts as a proactive curator of the shared memory, turning dialogue into durable wisdom.
-This is a role of judgment, not transcription.
-To avoid interrupting creative flow, the AI should propose logging actions only when a clear thematic closure is reached (e.g., after a task is complete or the human signals a topic change).
+The AI acts as a proactive curator of the shared memory.
+To protect creative flow, logging is initiated through clear, structural triggers rather than frequent interruptions.

 The workflow has three main stages:

 1.  **Logging Insights (Dialogue → 🤫):**
-    *   **Trigger:** Propose logging to `local.md` when a conversational arc reaches a clear resolution.
-The primary triggers are the resolution of specific, protocol-defined interaction patterns:
-        *   **Decision Points:** A choice is made between alternatives (e.g., after an `#alternative_proposal`).
-        *   **Resolved Uncertainties:** A stated `#assumption` is confirmed or refuted.
-        *   **Hardened Concepts:** A `#fragile` idea is stabilized or a `#risk_assessment` leads to a clear mitigation plan.
-        *   **Pattern Breaks:** A `#doom_loop` is successfully broken and a new direction is established.
+    *   **Human-Initiated Trigger:** The human partner can signal a desire to consolidate learnings at any time using the `#integrate` (🌱→📜) command, which instructs the AI to synthesize a log entry for any significant insights tracked since the last update.
+    *   **AI-Initiated Trigger:** After a Tactical Mode (🛰️) session concludes, the AI may log an entry if the preceding session was particularly significant.
+The trigger conditions for significance are:
+        *   **Significant Plan Deviation:** The execution path differed meaningfully from the original plan.
+        *   **High-Value Emergent Learning:** A novel, reusable insight was discovered during execution.
+        *   **Cognitive Loop Resolution:** A `#doom_loop` or `Cognitive Halt & Align` event was successfully resolved.
     *   **The `#tuning` Mandate (🛠️):** This is a special, high-priority trigger.
 Unlike general insights, **all** `#tuning` directives that establish a new rule **must** be logged in `resonance_tuning.local.md` to create a persistent, auditable record of our evolving local rules.

 2.  **Maintaining the Log (📜→💎):**